-Several weeks ago I received an interesting link to a forum post titled "So you’re off to BT/Hyjal (A Guide for bads)".
+Several weeks ago I received an interesting link to a forum post titled “So you’re off to BT/Hyjal (A Guide for bads)” (Update: Link has since expired, but has been preserved for posterity on WoWWiki).
 It’s a HUMOROUS read for anyone who understands the raid encounters in that area.
 There’s an interesting bit during the part 2 segment for Black Temple especially in regards to Teron Gorefiend.

 Here’s a quick snippet:

 The key to this fight is prayer.
 Before attempting this boss, everyone in the raid take a 15 minute break to address their deity of choice.
 Their request is simple: Please don’t let THAT GUY get Marked for Death. if everyone prayed hard, this fight should be extremely easy, everyone goes about their merry way hitting things, healing things, killing ghosts, and collecting loots.
 However if your raid didn’t pray hard enough THAT GUY will get marked for death, possibly followed by THAT OTHER GUY, causing a whole bunch of skeletons to run into the raid and 23 people to groan loudly on vent, this simply means you didn’t try hard enough with your prayer, human sacrifice is also an option.
 Once your bloodthirsty gods have had their fill of human hearts, you can collect your elemental shaman totem and thrown weapon (YOU DESERVE IT!).

 That’s the cold reality of the situation.
 A good glimpse at determining whether or not your Guild has THAT GUY is the Big Bad Wolf encounter in Karazhan.
 He’s the person that you dread getting the debuff because he’s not very good at handling it or just downright… fails.
 Their attitude and spirit may be in the right place.
 But that doesn’t amount to anything if they’re not able to battle through.